Bibi Chini Mosque

 Bibi Chini Mosque (বিবি চিনি মসজিদ) is an ancient mosque and archaeological site located in Barguna District of Bangladesh.
 It is located in the Bibi Chini village of Betagi Upazila.
-This Mughal architecture style mosque was built by an Islamic preacher named Shah Neyamat Ullah.
+This Mughal-style mosque was built by an Islamic preacher named Shah Neyamat Ullah.

 Overview

 The mosque has three access points.
 It is 33 ft tall, 33 ft wide and the walls of the mosque are about 6 ft wide.
 Shah Neyamat Ullah came to this region with some disciples in 1659 when Shah Shuja was the governor of Bengal and Odisha.
 Shuja requested him to build this mosque.
 The village was named after Chini Bibi, daughter of Shah Neyamat Ullah.
 Since the mosque is located in the village, later it also became known as Bibi Chini Mosque.
-Ullah died in 1700.
+Neyamat Ullah died in 1700.

 The mosque was first renovated in 1985 by the Betagi Upazila administration.
 In 1992, the Department of Archaeology took charge of the maintenance and renovation of the mosque and listed it as an archaeological site.